Lautaro-Torres/KOFE/README.md

-E-commerce for a fictional Coffe Brand developed in a group of 4 web developers.
+E-Commerce for a fictional Coffe Brand developed by a group of 4 web developers.

-Tecnologies:

-• React
-• PSQL
-• Redux
-• Tailwind
-• Sequelize
-• Express
-• Node.js
-• Nodemailer
+Technologies:

+• React • PSQL • Redux • Tailwind • sequels • Express • Node.js • Nodemailer